ProjectExtensions/ProjectExtensions.Azure.ServiceBus/readme.md

 * Autofac in ProjectExtensions.Azure.ServiceBus.IOC.Autofac
 * Castle Windsor in ProjectExtensions.Azure.ServiceBus.IOC.CastleWindsor
+* Ninject in ProjectExtensions.Azure.ServiceBus.IOC.Ninject
 * StructureMap in ProjectExtensions.Azure.ServiceBus.IOC.StructureMap
 * Unity in ProjectExtensions.Azure.ServiceBus.IOC.Unity

-We will be adding support for additional IoC containers in the future.
-If you have a favorite, let us know, or, better yet, contribute an implementation.
+If you have a favorite IoC container we don't support, let us know, or, better yet, contribute an implementation.

 ##Getting started